9 Quick spring cleaning tips for a blissful tidy house

 Reader Digest has a fantastic list of 17 carpet stain removers that you already have at home.
 These include beer (great for removing tea/coffee stains), club soda (helps to loosen tough stains), and vinegar (aka the superhero of stain removal!).

-All of these spring cleaning tips also work superbly on wood and laminate flooring.
+All of these quick spring cleaning tips also work superbly on wood and laminate flooring.
 So use what you already have and save money!

 If we only lightly clean our floors, how do our ceilings feel?!
 In most rooms, you can lightly dust with a feather duster, especially in the corners.
 It’s time to banish cobwebs!